 4. DASH diet

 The Dietary Approaches to Stop Hypertension (DASH) diet is actually recommended to control blood pressure.
 It suggests eating more fruits, vegetables, and low-fat dairy products and limiting salt and fats in the diet.
-A study that assessed men over 26 years observed less gout symptoms in men who followed the DASH diet.
+A study that assessed men over 26 years observed fewer gout symptoms in men who followed the DASH diet.

 The gout diet has helped many individuals manage their symptoms well and stay away from painkillers.
 Make the change today.
-Adopt the gout diet for a healthy and pain-free life!
+Adopt the gout treatment diet for a healthy and pain-free life!

 This is an adaptation of an article, “Foods to Avoid to Stay Gout-Free”, which first appeared on the Eu Yan Sang website.